seanzhou1996/chart-demo/README.md

 # Chart demo

-This repository demonstrates how to use Highcharts to create the figure at https://fred.stlouisfed.org/series/T10Y2Y.
+This project demonstrates how to use Highcharts to create the figure at https://fred.stlouisfed.org/series/T10Y2Y.

+## Preview

+Live demo is available at https://seanzhou1996.github.io/chart-site/.

 ## Develop